 The Company shall provide any information relating to data processing to an individual in a concise, transparent, intelligible and easily accessible form, using clear and plain language.
 The information shall be provided in writing, or by other means, including, where appropriate, by electronic means.
 The Company may provide this information orally if requested to do so by the individual.

 Where the Company collects personal data from the individual, the Company will give the individual a privacy notice at the time when it first obtains the personal data.

 Where the Company collects personal data other than from the individual directly, it will give the individual a privacy notice within a reasonable period after obtaining the personal data, or at the time it contacts the individual, but at the latest within one month.
 If the Company intends to disclose the personal data to a third party, then the privacy notice will be issued when the personal data are first disclosed (if not issued sooner).

 Where the Company intends to further process the personal data for a purpose other than that for which the data was initially collected, the Company will give the individual information on that other purpose and any relevant further information before it does the further processing.

 The individual is entitled to access their personal data on request from the data controller.

 The individual or another data controller at the individual’s request, has the right to ask the Company to rectify any inaccurate or incomplete personal data concerning an individual.

-If the Company has given the personal data to any third parties it will tell those third parties that it has received a request to rectify the personal data unless this proves impossible or involves disproportionate effort.
+If the Company has given the personal data to any third parties, it will tell those third parties that it has received a request to rectify the personal data unless this proves impossible or involves disproportionate effort.
+If asked to, the Company must also inform the individual about these recipients.
 Those third parties should also rectify the personal data they hold – however the Company will not be in a position to audit those third parties to ensure that the rectification has occurred.